Multi-Modal RGB-D Scene Recognition Across Domains: Related Work

-Most of the existing domain adaptation works consider single modality images.
-The main focus is on RGB data, with only few efforts made to investigate the domain shift across depth images \cite{Patricia_2017_ICCV}, or considering both modalities.
-In the last case, the proposed approaches either identify RGB and depth as the two domains to bridge \cite{SpinelloA12,hoffman2016cross-modal}, or deal with a multi-modal source and a single-modal target \cite{Li2017}, or simply use the depth information as an additional channel for source and target rgb images \cite{wang2019unsupervised,bousmalis2017unsupervised}.
+\textbf{Multi-Modal Domain Adaptation} Most of the existing domain adaptation works consider single modality images.
+The main focus is on RGB data, with only few efforts made to investigate the domain shift across depth images \cite{Patricia_2017_ICCV}, or considering both RGB and D modalities.
+In the last case, the proposed approaches either identify RGB as source and D as target \cite{SpinelloA12,hoffman2016cross-modal}, or deal with a multi-modal source (RGB-D) and a single-modal (RGB) target \cite{Li2017}, or simply use the depth information as an additional input channel for source and target, extending standard RGB domain adaptation methods to the RGB-D case \cite{wang2019unsupervised,bousmalis2017unsupervised}.
 Only recently Loghmani \etal \cite{LoghmaniRPPCV20} highlighted the importance of exploiting the inter-modal relation for adaptive learning.
-They proposed to predict the relative rotation between the RGB and its twin depth image, showing how this self-supervised task helps to reduce the source-target domain gap.
-Despite its effectiveness, this approach was designed for object classification: in scene recognition, the rotation task may use shortcuts based on not semantically meaningful cues (\eg uniform pavement and ceiling), resulting in low accurate scene prediction.
+They proposed to predict the relative rotation between the RGB and its twin D image: since this task does not need sample annotation can run both on the labeled source and unlabeled target, helping to learn a domain agnostic representation.
+This approach was designed for object classification and does not seamlessly apply to scene recognition where the rotation task can be solved by exploiting shortcuts based on not semantically meaningful cues (\eg uniform pavement and ceiling), resulting in low accurate scene prediction.

-As it is clear from the cited literature, no previous work focused on cross-domain learning for multi-modal scene recognition.
-Here we propose the task, we define its experimental testbed and the first learning approach that exploits self-supervised inter-modality translation for this goal.
+As it is clear from the cited literature, no previous work focused on learning robust multi-modal scene recognition models across domains.
+Here we propose the task, we define its experimental testbed and a first learning approach that exploits self-supervised modality translation.

-\section{DATASET}
+\section{Dataset}

 The largest existing multi-modal cross-domain scene data collection, SUN RGB-D \cite{sunrgbd}, contains 3784 Microsoft Kinect v2 images, 3389 Asus Xtion images, 2003 Microsoft Kinect v1 images, and 1159 Intel RealSense images.